camouflage-app/camouflage/docs/http/configuration.md

 ## Advanced Configuration

-White most configurations that you would ideally need to run a camouflage server can be controlled via the json config, sometimes you'd need a more granular control over the configuration and need access to the underlying middlewares or servers.
+While most configurations that you would ideally need to run a camouflage server can be controlled via the json config, sometimes you'd need a more granular control over the configuration and need access to the underlying middlewares or servers.

 Camouflage allows such configuration via several methods on the `CamouflageHttp` class.